nab-velocity/php-sdk/README.md

 #### 3. Use payment methods of processor

 To understand the Authorization & Capture process, please read our [Integration Guidance](http://docs.nabvelocity.com/hc/en-us/articles/202966458-Integration-Guidance-Transaction-Processing).
 Also, the [tokenization process](http://docs.nabvelocity.com/hc/en-us/articles/202551793-Value-Added-Service-Provider-Guidelines-Tokenization) should be understood.
-For each payment method taking cardholder data below (Authorize, AuthorizeAndCapture, ReturnUnlinked) an example is given both with and without token.
-Tokens are obtained from a solution like the Transparent Redirect, or by a direct call to Verify via the SDK.
+For each payment method taking cardholder data below (Authorize, AuthorizeAndCapture, ReturnUnlinked) there are four different payment methods:  Keyed data, swiped data, tokenized data, or encrypted data.
+While swiped and keyed data are obtained directly from the card, tokenized data is obtained from a solution like the Transparent Redirect, or by a direct call to Verify via the SDK.
 Utilizing tokens can help reduce your PCI scope.
+Encrypted data is obtained from an encrypted card reader and can also greatly reduce your PCI scope.
+Ask your Velocity representative for more information on any of these payment methods.

+Below is an example of an authorize and capture with each of the different payment methods:

 #### Authorize and capture with token

 ```
 try {

-	$response = $velocity_processor->authorizeAndCapture(array(
+	$response = $velocityProcessor->authorizeAndCapture(array(
 		'amount' => 10.03,
 		'avsdata' => array(
 			'Street' => 'xyz',